androlo/doc-auth/README.md

 # doc-auth

-Example [Ethereum](https://www.ethereum.org/) DApp that allows the deployer to act as a certificate authority by signing hashes using their Ethereum account.
+Very simple example [Ethereum](https://www.ethereum.org/) DApp that allows the deployer to act as a certificate authority by signing hashes using their Ethereum account.

 There are two use-cases for the contract.